polterguy/polterguy.github.io/tutorials/database-crud/index.md

 **[locale.mt]** argument probably doesn't make much sense, and can be deleted to simplify your endpoint.

-### Authorization and authentication
+### Authorisation and authentication

-Your endpoint will by default require authentication and authorization, preventing anonymous users from accessing it.
+Your endpoint will by default require authentication and authorisation, preventing anonymous users from accessing it.
 This is done with the **[auth.ticket.verify]** slot with something resembling the following.